Switching to OctoPress and GitHub

 OctoPress

 OctoPress was suggested by a colleague Dan Lecocq.
 It is basically an off-line blogging system that takes your articles and creates a set of static pages.
 You can then use several systems to publish these static pages.
-As the pages are generated once (each time you create a new article) the requirements for the hosting system are minimal, and consequently, because there is no dynamic content, there are no attack vectors that can be used against the site.
+As the pages are generated once (each time you create a new article) and there is no dynamic content, the requirements for the hosting system are minimal, and there are no attack vectors that can be used against the site.
 Note: This does not mean the site has to be simple or boring as the pages can still have dynamic content loaded from other sites (like twitter/github/facebook etc.) It is just that the dynamic content will be fetched by the browser from other sites.

-The other major advantage is that it natively supports MarkDown.
-In fact, you plug in your favorite MarkDown engine (I have currently stuck with the default 'GitHub markdown').
-So you can write your article in MarkDown, and it will translate to the appropriate HTML.
+The other significant advantage is that it natively supports MarkDown.
+In fact, you can plug in your favorite MarkDown engine (I am currently stuck with the default 'GitHub Markdown').
+Thus, you can write your article in MarkDown, which will be translated to the appropriate HTML.

 GitHub

-OctoPress also integrates with GitHub Pages a feature of the site designed to allow you to create documentation for your software.
+OctoPress also integrates with GitHub Pages, a site feature designed to allow you to create documentation for your software.

-Though this is still not my perfect writing environment; OctoPress is a step up from using WordPress (for me, if you are not used to writing code it will not be good for you and I would stick to WordPress's Visual editor).
+Though this is still not my perfect writing environment, OctoPress is a step up from using WordPress (for me, if you 1are not used to writing code, it will not be suitable for you, and I would stick to WordPress's Visual editor).
 There are a couple of tweaks I still need to iron out here and there.
-Once I have got a basic system working perfectly I will talk about exactly what I did.
-I have some ideas on how to improve the basics which may be down the road a bit (I need to perform more research how others are using this tool so I don't reinvent the wheel).
+Once I have a basic system working perfectly, I will talk about precisely what I did.
+I have some ideas on how to improve the basics, which may be down the road a bit (I need to perform more research on how others are using this tool so I don't reinvent the wheel).

 Related Posts

-## Switching to OctoPress and Github I have not blogged much, until recently, so I am not an HTML/CSS/Javascript expert.
-Thus layout, or layout during writing an article, is not of supreme importanc
+I have not blogged much, until recently, so I am not an HTML/CSS/Javascript expert.
+Thus, layout, or layout during writing an article, is not of supreme importance to me.
+I expect the framework to ha

 Read More